 1.Introduction

-In this article, we analyzed shakehand rackets listed in the 2026 catalogs and official websites of nine major table tennis manufacturers.
+In this article, we analyzed shakehand rackets listed in the 2026 catalogs and official websites of nine major table tennis manufacturers, comparing average prices, pricing trends, and the characteristics of premium blades.

-This survey covers the following nine table tennis manufacturers:
+This survey covers shakehand rackets from the following nine manufacturers:

 - Butterfly